southnx/southnx.github.io/_pages/about.md

 - *Tree-of-Looks (ToLs)* visual reasoning for surgical workflow analysis and surgical skill assessment: [[Tree-of-Looks Spatio-Temporal Context Reasoning]](https://cse.buffalo.edu/~jsyuan/papers/2024/ECCV2024_Nan_Xi.pdf)

 I obtained Ph.D. in Computer Science and Engineering at University at Buffalo (UB) in June 2025, where I am very fortunate work with Prof. [Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html).
+Prior to UB, I obtained M.D. in Oncology and was trained as a physician-scientist in Molecular Oncology at Peking University.

 ## News
 - November 2025: One paper on visual reasoning is accepted to WACV 2026.